OldGuyMeltsPlastic/TheBox/readme.md

 *   **⚠️ Unified Grounding Protocol:** The Negative (V-) terminals of all three Mean Well power supplies are wired together with a heavy-gauge jumper wire to create a single, unified reference ground across the entire machine chassis.
 Leaving the supplies unbonded will drop the tmc5160 reference baseline, causing erratic positioning errors or hardware damage.
 *   **Driver Jumper Mapping:** The Octopus Max EZ features pinless driver routing logic; no manual jumper caps are required beneath the EZ5160 drivers to activate SPI communication.
-*   **Sensorless Homing DIAG Jumpers:** Jumper caps are inserted onto the physical DIAG header pins adjacent to driver sockets M1 and M3 to route the hardware StallGuard signal directly to the MCU processor.
+*   **Physical Endstop Routing:** Physical microswitches or proximity sensors are utilized for X and Y homing bounds. **Do not populate the physical DIAG jumpers** on the Octopus Max EZ board for slots M1 through M4, as StallGuard sensorless homing is disabled in favor of hardware switches.
 *   **Voltage Isolation Constraints:** The Z-axis and Extruder stepper motors are strictly isolated on the 24V rail.
 Running them at 55V offers no performance benefit at low RPMs and introduces extreme thermal heat-soak risk into the compact aluminum toolhead/filament path.

 ---